-Power-on sequence takes too long (much longer than 20 seconds):

-The K4'smain processing module, also known as the single-board computer (SBC) has its own long-life backup battery (CR2032 coin cell).
+Power-on sequence takes too long (much longer than 20 seconds): The main processing module has its own long-life backup battery (CR2032 coin cell).
 If the battery voltage is too low (under 2.9 V), power-up sequencing may be affected.
-Symptoms may include multiple highpitched beeps (one beep happens normally), three or more logo screen changes, and power-on times in the 30 to 50 second range.
+Symptoms may include multiple high-pitched beeps (one beep happens normally), three or more logo screen changes, and power-on times in the 30 to 50 second range.
 A replacement battery may be obtained from Elecraft.
-If the replacement runs down quickly as well, a repair to the SBC module may be required.

-NOTE: TO AVOID DAMAGE TO THE MAIN PROCESSING MODULE, FOLLOW INSTRUCTIONS SUPPLIED WITH THE BATTERY.
+NOTE: TO AVOID DAMAGE TO THE MAIN PROCESSING BOARD, FOLLOW INSTRUCTIONS SUPPLIED WITH THE BATTERY.